Sexual Harassment Law

 - Has your employer failed to investigate or properly address a complaint you have made about a co-worker?

 - Has your employer failed to create or enforce a sexual harassment policy, or otherwise fostered an environment where sexual harassment has occurred?

 - Have you been subjected to unwanted touching, sexually suggestive remarks or jokes or other conduct that has created a hostile work environment?

 If these or other situations have occurred and you feel that you have been subjected to sexual harassment, contact an employment law attorney from our firm as soon as possible to discuss your legal rights and options.

 Our attorneys offer more than 50 years of combined experience.
 As a firm concentrating in employment law, we have helped thousands of employees whose rights have been violated.
 All of our lawyers are former employment defense attorneys, so we have unique insight that aids in the effective prosecution of employment law claims.

 We have a strong record of results and are highly regarded in the legal community.
-Attorney Frank A. Magnanimo has been selected for inclusion in Southern California Super Lawyers in 2011 and 2012 in the labor and employment field.
-Mr. Magnanimo previously served on the Editorial Advisory Board for Litigating Sexual Harassment and Sex Discrimination Cases, and has also served as a settlement officer in the Los Angeles County Superior Court's CRASH Settlement program.
+Attorney Frank A. Magnanimo has been selected for inclusion in Southern California Super Lawyers since 2011 in the labor and employment field.
+Mr. Magnanimo previously served on the Editorial Advisory Board for Litigating Sexual Harassment and Sex Discrimination Cases, and has also served as a settlement officer in the Los Angeles County Superior Court’s CRASH Settlement program.